ton-community/ton-docs/docs/develop/howto/step-by-step.md

 result:  [ 39445 ]
 ```

-Next, you create an external message to the test giver asking it to send another message to your (uninitialized) smart contract carrying a specified amount of test TON Coins.
+Next, you create an external message to the test giver asking it to send another message to your (uninitialized) smart contract carrying a specified amount of test Toncoin.
 There is a special Fift script for generating this external message located at `crypto/smartcont/testgiver.fif`:

 ```cpp
 #!/usr/bin/env fift -s